 Because some types of investments involve certain additional degrees of risk, they will only be implemented/recommended when consistent with the client’s stated investment objectives, tolerance for risk, liquidity, and suitability.
 Regency may utilize a tactical approach to management when circumstances warrant and desired by the client.

 Regency primarily invests in no-load mutual funds and ETFs through Charles Schwab & Co, or other custodians as circumstances warrant.
 We may purchase other investments, including transaction fee funds and closed end funds, when appropriate and approved by the Investment Committee.

-As part of advising retirement plan sponsors and trustees, we make plan sponsors aware of their option to include stable value funds as a low risk money market alternative within their plans.
+As part of advising retirement plan sponsors and trustees, we make plan sponsors aware of their option to include stable value funds as a low-risk money market alternative within their plans.
 Stable value funds are considered appropriate for qualified plan investors who desire a high degree of safety, stable principal value, and consistent returns on a component of their retirement savings.
 Stable value funds are only available to qualified retirement plans and are only offered as Collective Investment Trusts (CITs).
 When plan sponsors elect to include stable value funds in a plan, they may be offered as stand-alone investment options and/or as part of model portfolios included within the plan’s investment menu.
 The use of CITs in plans is based upon a review of other comparable funds in the desired asset class, the costs associated with the CIT, as well as the plan’s desire to include CIT options.
 In limited instances, we may help plans select other types of CIT offerings.